EternalSaga/SimpleDnnLayers/README.md

 Boost 1.71.0: For Endian Library and Property Tree Library

 Eigen: For matrix manipulation

-Opencv: Optional, I only use it for some tests.
+OpenCV: Optional, I only use it for some tests.

 MKL: Optional, if you are not satisfied with the speed of Eigen, you can link it to Eigen.